 It is especially important to take good care of a telescoping fishing rod.
 Not only is it important in general, but for the telescoping action to continue working properly and smoothly, in order for the components to provide an enjoyable (meaning easy) fishing experience for years, it is especially important to maintain your telescoping fishing rod properly.

 As with any fishing rod, maintaining your telescoping rod is a regular task.
 After use, whether in salt water or fresh water, it needs a good rinsing off.
 Don’t just run the hose over it.
-Use warm, soapy water (we recommend Dawn dish soap) and a cloth or sponge to remove all residue, including salt, algae, and small plants and even fish scales that stick on during a day of fishing.
+Use warm, soapy water (we recommend Sierra Dawn Biodegradable Campsuds or in a pinch some Dawn) and a cloth or sponge to remove all residue, including salt, algae, and small plants and even fish scales that stick on during a day of fishing.

 This cleaning is especially important for telescoping rods because dirt and plant life tend to get stuck down in the crevices between the sections.
 NEVER leave your telescoping rod sitting on the ground.
 This is just asking for trouble.
 Instead, keep it in your backpack, or in its case if you have one.
 A nice rod holder is the best of all.